 Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 form part of the notes to the financial statements providedin the Annual Report.

-The Company has a group policy in place against sexual harassment in line with therequirements of the Sexual Harassment of Women at the Workplace (Prevention Prohibition& Redressal) Act 2013.
+b) The Company has a group policy in place against Sexual Harassment in line with therequirements of the Sexual Harassment of Women at the Workplace (Prevention Prohibition& Redressal) Act 2013.
 Internal Complaints Committee (ICC) has been set up to redresscomplaints received regarding sexual harassment.
-No complaint of sexual harassment wasreceived during the financial year 2015-16.
+The Company has complied with theprovisions of abovesaid act.
+The Company has undertaken 10 workshops or awarenessprogrammes against sexual harassment of women at the workplace.
+No complaint of SexualHarassment was received during the financial year 2020-21.

 Your Directors wish to place on record their appreciation for the valuable assistanceand support received by your Company from banks financial institutions the CentralGovernment the Government of Madhya Pradesh the Government of Uttar Pradesh and theirdepartments.
 The Board also thanks the employees at all levels for the dedicationcommitment and hard work put in by them.

 The Directors regret the loss of life due to COVID-19 pandemic and are deeply gratefuland have immense respect for every person who risked their life and safety to fight thispandemic.

 The Directors appreciate and value the contribution made by every member of the HEGfamily.

 | ||For and on behalf of the Board of Directors |

 |Place: Noida (U.P.) ||Chairman Managing Director & CEO |